 If you’ve ever had a sore tooth, you know just how much it hurts!
 It’s no different for dogs, so dealing with your dog’s tooth root abscess as soon as possible is crucial.

-Initially, your vet will look in your dog’s mouth while he or she is awake, much like I did for Charlie.
+Initially, your vet will look in your dog’s mouth while he or she is awake, much like I did for my patient.
 If your vet suspects your dog has an abscessed tooth, he or she will typically recommend a dental procedure.

-During this procedure, your vet will take X-rays of your dog’s teeth.
-This is a critical diagnostic step.
+During this procedure, your vet will take dental X-rays, which can help definitively diagnose a tooth root abscess in dogs.
 Your vet can’t see the tooth root or surrounding bone by just looking in your dog’s mouth.
 However, an X-ray makes it easy to find the affected tooth.
 An abscessed tooth usually has a dark halo visible around the tooth roots on an X-ray.

 Your vet will also perform additional X-rays and a full dental examination during the procedure.
 This lets him or her evaluate the rest of your dog’s teeth for any problems.
 Then your vet will address any sore or diseased teeth (more on that soon) and a veterinary nurse will clean and polish the remaining teeth.

-If your vet suspects your pup has a tooth root abscess after the initial exam, he or she will likely start your dog on antibiotics and some pain medication.
+If your vet suspects your dog has a tooth root abscess after the initial exam, it is likely that antibiotics will be prescribed to control the infection.
+Your vet may also prescribe some pain medication.
 This can help manage your dog’s symptoms until he or she can have a dental procedure.

 However, it is important to remember that while your dog may feel better on these medications, this is a only a temporary “band aid.”
 Your dog still needs a dental procedure to take care of the abscessed tooth.
 Otherwise, the symptoms and pain will recur as soon your dog finishes taking the medications.

-There is no effective home remedy or treatment that will help your dog with the pain and infection.
+Unfortunately, there is no effective home remedy or treatment that will help your dog with the pain and infection of a tooth abscess.
 In fact, some treatments could even be harmful.
 So always follow the advice of your veterinarian.

-Antibiotics and pain medications can temporarily help with the symptoms of a tooth root abscess, and are given as a “bridge” until your dog is scheduled for a dental procedure.
-It’s important to point out that the only way to bring your dog true relief is through one of the following two procedures:
+Antibiotics and pain medications can temporarily help with symptoms, but will not cure a tooth root abscess.
+They are merely given as a “bridge” until your dog is scheduled for a dental procedure.
+Treatment for a tooth abscess requires oral surgery.

 In this case, your veterinarian will carefully remove the entire infected tooth.
 Then he or she will clean all the infected material out of the tooth socket.
 Finally, your vet will suture (stitch) the gums closed.
 The sutures are absorbable (so they don’t need removed) and your dog’s gums will heal completely in 10 to 14 days.
 This is the option that most general practice vets will be able to offer.